Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

 A perfect mobile financial service needs the integration, development, and testing with Banks, merchants, utility service providers, online business operators, interconnection partners, and other stakeholders.
 Nepal Digital Payment company says that the process is challenging and time-consuming to operate all kinds of services at once, also to identify and solve the problems that may arise in the initial stage.
 Therefore, the company has adopted a strategy of gradually adding and diversifying its services, starting with the minimum number of services.

 The company expresses its commitment to making the Namaste Pay service more customer-oriented and useful by adding more services, facilities for greater financial inclusion.
-They also commit to make the financial service more secure than just making a profit out of it.
+They also commit to making the financial service more secure than just making a profit out of it.
 NDPC seeks constructive suggestions and advice from well-wishers in strengthening their position in the digital payment landscape.